Track efforts of multiple parents and guardians. Control the timeshare percentage, total hours and nights.

 See how your custody schedule aligns with holidays and daily events stored in your device calendar.

-Alimentor uses Apple's CloudKit, part of iCloud, to let you backup, sync and share your data.
+Alimentor uses Apple's CloudKit, part of iCloud, to let you backup, sync and share your data without additional costs.

 Schedule and track parenting time.
 Monitor compliance with your custody arrangement.
 Log events for multiple parents and guardians, including grandparents and babysitters.